 I actually took these pictures a few days after we moved in so forgive the fact that there’s a few (empty!) picture frames up and a chest of drawers in the hallway!
 The mirrored door you see on the left above is the door to the cellar.

 It has really old, possibly original (we aren’t sure) parquet flooring as well which I adore.
-I want to do the entire downstairs with parquet flooring and while this one probably needs sanding down and a few of the boards refitted, for now, I’ll take this little bit of it.
+I want to do the entire downstairs flooring with parquet (I saw this great parquet flooring at Stories Flooring) and while this one probably needs sanding down and a few of the boards refitted, for now, I’ll take this little bit of it.

 It also has a gorgeous original stain glass transom panel over the door – it’s the little details like that that really sold us on this house.
 I adore the Victorians’ predilection for ornate details.